 I have two favorite places: my living room and Colonial Williamsburg.
-One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend I travelled a couple of hours south to see Virginia’s first capital city in all its Christmas splendor.
+One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend I travelled a couple of hours south to see Virginia’s second capital in all its Christmas splendor.

 Only materials that were indigenous or imported to Virginia in the 18th century may be used in the decorations, which in many cases are more creative than their 21st-century counterparts, as an alligator-head wreath above the blacksmith shop demonstrates.

 Naturally, the so-called Williamsburg style, which incorporates real fruit in Christmas displays, is popular.

 A wreath on the courthouse incorporates pomegranates and holly berries.

 Artichokes make this a fairly expensive window treatment.